daggerok/daggerok.github.io/blog/2023-ICT/README.md

 ## How to define Opening Range Settlement and Opening Range Gap

 * Enable RTH
 * Mark with horiszontal line prev.
-Friday closed price - Opening Range Settlement
+Friday close 16:14pm price - **Opening Range Settlement**
-* As soon market open at 9:30am mark ractangle with consequent encouragement line from horizontal price to 9:30am open price.
-Consequent encouragement line - Opening Range Gap
+* As soon Market open 9:30am price appears then mark ractangle with consequent encouragement line from horizontal price to Market open 9:30am price.
+Consequent encouragement line - **Opening Range Gap**
+* If Market open 9:30am price will be higher than Friday close 16:14pm price then **Opening Range Settlement** becomes **Opening Range Low**
+* If Market open 9:30am price will be lower than Friday close 16:14pm price then **Opening Range Settlement** becomes **Opening Range High**